cdlib/eschol-ui/README.md

 }
 ```

-Mixins typically contain complex CSS declarations, sass variables, and logic for compilation.
+Mixins typically contain complex CSS declarations and Sass logic for compilation.
 They are used sparingly and mostly appear in [**\_utilities.scss**].

 ### Background Images